 Simmer for 10-20 minutes

 Warm water and salt is the easiest remedy for a sore throat.
-Water is necessary to create mucus and to keep the throat and sinuses lubricated.
+Water is necessary to create mucus and to keep your throat and sinuses lubricated.
 You can easily become dehydrated from blowing your nose and coughing all day.
-Gargling with warm salt will soothe the throat and kill bacteria lingering in your swollen tonsils.
+Gargling with warm salt will soothe your throat and kill bacteria lingering in your swollen tonsils.

 Beta Glucan has been studied against the common cold and cancer.
 Beta Glucan doesn't kill bacteria or cancer, but it does encourage your own killer cells to do their job.
 Beta Glucan supplements act like an army sergeant who will make sure that all of your immune cells are on task and ready to fight.
 Don't be fooled by low quality or filler products.
 Transfer Point Beta Glucan is the only brand I trust.